Emerging Issues in Technology and the Law: A View from the Bench and Hot Topics in Patents, Antitrust and the Life Sciences

 Chief Circuit Judge at United States Court of Appeals for the Federal Circuit

-Judge Kimberly A. Moore was appointed to the United States Court of Appeals for the Federal Circuit in 2006 and became Chief Circuit Judge in 2021.
-She has an extensive background in patent law and has served as a professor and editor of legal journals.
+Appointed by President George W. Bush in 2006, Judge Kimberly A. Moore serves as the Chief Circuit Judge of the United States Court of Appeals for the Federal Circuit.
+She has an extensive background in patent law and has authored a legal casebook on patent litigation.

 Hon.
 Raymond T. Chen